cucumber/docs/content/cucumber/state.md

 The [`cucumber-spring`](#dependency-injection-in-java) module contains `@txn` Hooks in the `cucumber.api.spring` package.

-This package isn't on your glue path by default, so you have to add it yourself in your Configuration Options.
+This package isn't on your glue path by default; you have to add it yourself in your Cucumber Options.

 ```java
 @RunWith(Cucumber.class)